16263 Design Team Management6cp; 3hpw, on campus (weekly lectures/guest lectures plus embedded tutorials)

 This subject is intended for senior students of construction-related disciplines (architecture, engineering or construction management), e.g. 3rd year construction project management students and above, 4th year civil engineering students, and Master of Architecture students.

-This subject examines management of design teams within multidisciplinary, cross-functional projects.
-It discusses theoretical models of the design process and the practical aspects of design management, including brief formulation and management, value analysis, design team structure, planning and coordination, communication between design professionals, contractual management, management information systems and knowledge management.
-The use of Building Information Modelling (BIM) and other digital technologies to optimise design team collaboration and performance forms an integral thread through the subject.
+This subject examines management of design teams within multidisciplinary, cross-functional construction projects.
+It discusses theoretical models of the design process and the practical aspects of design management, including brief formulation and management, design team structure, design approval processes, planning and coordination, communication between design professionals, contractual management, management information systems and knowledge management.
+The use of digital technologies to optimise design team collaboration and performance forms an integral thread through the subject.
 Core learning material is supplemented with case studies by specialist guest lecturers from various design disciplines.

 Students learn about what the other AEC disciplines do, and gain insights into how to manage multidisciplinary design and construction teams under real-world settings.
 Students discuss the huge changes in how the construction industry works, that are being brought about by greater uptake of digital technologies and associated collaborative processes, and what this means for their future professional careers.